 Various economic development tools can be used by counties and townships.
-The county document details each of these tools.
+The Delaware County-wide document details each of these tools.

-- Enterprise Zone (allowing for tax abatements on industrial projects conducted within a zone); - New Community Authority (creating a district that can establish community development charges, or dollar amounts based on the valuation of real property); - Community Reinvestment Area (tax abatements on real property improvements as an expansion or relocation); - Tax Increment Financing (redirecting new real and personal property tax to a debt retirement fund for a specific purpose); - Joint Economic Development Districts (new board/political subdivision that extends the ability to collect an income tax); - Designated Special Improvement District (allows government entities to combine funds from local, state, and federal entities to reallocate property taxes to activities that grow the economy).
+- Enterprise Zone (EZ) (allowing for tax abatements on industrial projects conducted within a zone); - New Community Authority (NCA) (creating a district that can establish community development charges, or dollar amounts based on the valuation of real property); - Community Reinvestment Area (CRA) (tax abatements on real property improvements as an expansion or relocation); - Tax Increment Financing (TIF) (redirecting new real and personal property tax to a debt retirement fund for a specific purpose); - Joint Economic Development Districts (JEDD) (new board/political subdivision that extends the ability to collect an income tax); - Designated Special Improvement District (SID) (allows government entities to combine funds from local, state, and federal entities to reallocate property taxes to activities that grow the economy).

-To the left, the map of Berlin Township and surrounding areas indicates various development tools that include an area that can be located on a map.
+To the left, the map of Economic Development tools in Berlin Township and surrounding areas indicates various development tools that include an area that can be located on a map.
 Information comes from several sources and is valid as of the time it was generated.